Migrating VMware VMs to zCompute

 2. Make sure that the temporary directory (usually /home/fedora/data) has double the capacity of the boot vmdk.

-3. Migrate the VM using the migrate-vmdk-via-block-device command.
+3. Migrate the VM using v2z vsphere migrate-vsphere-vm-via-block-device:

 Usage: